 The mahlstick (or maulstick, as it's sometimes known) is a stabilising support tool used by painters when working at an easel on a canvas or a large board.
-If you've never used a mahlstick before, you could find it revolutionises your painting technique.
+If you've never used a mahlstick before, you could find that it revolutionises your painting technique.

-01. Component parts
+01. Component parts of a mahlstick

 Make your own DIY mahlstick by using a length of dowelling for the shaft, fitted with a cork ball at the end.
 Then fit the chamois leather around the cork ball and tie on a length of cord to hold it in place.
 When building your own, make sure you use a straight piece of dowelling for the shaft.
 This is crucial to ensuring you can use the mahlstick to its full potential.

-03. Hook it up
+03. Hook up your mahlstick

 You can rest the mahlstick directly on the canvas, or hook the ball over the top of a small support or the easel.
 Hooking the mahlstick on the easel enables you to position it at different angles, and to perform tricky tasks.
 Remember not to lean on the mahlstick too much as you could disturb your painting.

 Use your mahlstick as a handy straightedge tool as well as a rest.
 Hook the ball over the top of the canvas or board so you can use your non-painting hand to manoeuvre the stick to get a straight vertical line.